schizoakustik/glitchtools/README.md

 ## Usage

+The main command is simply `glitch`, followed by one of the folloing subcommands.
+The `-h` flag shows some helpful text, also for the subcommands.

 #### Keyframe Lister

 `list_keyframes file`

-The Keyframe Lister takes a file as an argument.
-It needs to be an avi file and I haven't been bothered to put in a converter.
+The Keyframe Lister takes a file as an argument and spits out where the keyframes are.

 #### Gif Exporter